 Strategic planning - placing our client's future projects in the development plan for an area or region to be delivered during the next 10,15 or 20 years.

 Our planning expertise is supported by our in-house environmental, transport and heritage specialists to provide a comprehensive planning and environmental consultancy service.

 On the 6th August 2020 the Government published the long-awaited White Paper on their proposed "radical" changes to the planning system in England.

-On the 1st September 2020 amendments to the planning Use Classes Order will come into effect throughout England.
+On the 1st September 2020 amendments to the planning Use Classes Order came into effect throughout England.
 Jonathan Waugh, Associate Director in our London planning team, explains the changes, opportunities, restrictions and unintended consequences this may bring.